siyandong/NeuralRouting/README.md

 ### Step2: Pose Optimization

+The following two parts are both required to achieve the performance reported in the paper.

 #### (a) RANSAC

-You should run this part of code in the Docker container [siyandong/neuralrouting:ransac_v0.2](https://hub.docker.com/repository/docker/siyandong/neuralrouting).
+You should run this part of codes in the Docker container [siyandong/neuralrouting:ransac_v0.2](https://hub.docker.com/repository/docker/siyandong/neuralrouting).
 In the container, run the following commands
 ```
 cd /opt/relocalizer_codes/spaint